jonescompneurolab/hnn-core/doc/roadmap.rst

 HNN currently enables some parameter estimation, focussing on parameters relevant to an ERP.
-New methods have been recently developed that apply a machine learning approach to parameter estimation, namely Sequential Neural Parameter Estimation (SNPE) (Gonçalves et al BioRxiv 2019:838383).
+New methods have been recently developed that apply a machine learning approach to parameter estimation, namely Sequential Neural Parameter Estimation (SNPE) (Gonçalves et al Elife 2020: DOI: 10.7554/eLife.56261).
 We will adapt this method for parameter estimation to work with HNN-core, enabling estimation of a distribution of parameters that could account for empirical data, and then integrate it into the HNN-GUI with example tutorials for the following tasks:

-- Move current ERP parameter estimation code from HNN into ``hnn_core.analysis`` module.
+- Move current ERP parameter estimation code from HNN into ``hnn_core.simulator`` module.
-- Develop code for SNPE parameter estimation and visualization in ``hnn_core.analysis``.
+- Develop code for SNPE parameter estimation and visualization in ``hnn_core.simulator``.
 - Develop functions in HNN-GUI to enable SNPE estimation in the GUI.

 Different Cortical Model Template Choices